 COOKIES AND OTHER TECHNOLOGIES (ONLY WHEN BROWSING WWW.MI.COM)

 What information is collected and how do we use them?
-Technologies such as cookies, tags, and scripts are used by XXXX and our Third Party Service Providers.
+Technologies such as cookies, tags, and scripts are used by FEIHUI and our Third Party Service Providers.
 These technologies are used in analyzing trends, administering the site, tracking users’ movements around the website and to gather demographic information about our user base as a whole.
 We may receive reports based on the use of these technologies by these companies on an individual as well as aggregated basis.

 Log Files: As true of most websites, we gather certain information and store it in log files.
 This information may include Internet protocol (IP) addresses, browser type, Internet service provider (ISP), referring/exit pages, operating system, date/time stamp, and/or clickstream data.
 We do not link this automatically collected data to other information we gather about you.

-Advertising: We partner with our Third Party Service Providers to either display advertising on our website or to manage our advertising on other sites.
-Our Third Party Service Provider may use technologies such as cookies to gather information about your activities on this site and other sites in order to provide you advertising based upon your browsing activities and interests.
-If you wish to not have this information used for the purpose of serving you interest-based ads, you may opt-out by clicking here.

 Mobile Analytics: Within some of our mobile applications we use mobile analytics software to allow us to better understand the functionality of our Mobile Software on your phone.
 This software may record information such as how often you use the application, the events that occur within the application, aggregated usage, performance data, and where crashes occur within the application.
 We do not link the information we store within the analytics software to any personal information you submit within the mobile application.

-Local Storage – HTML5/Flash: We use Local Storage Objects (LSOs) such as HTML5 or Flash to store content and preferences.
-Third parties with whom we partner to provide certain features on our Sites or to display advertising based upon your web browsing activity also use HTML5 or Flash cookies to collect and store information.
-Various browsers may offer their own management tool for removing HTML5 LSOs.
-To manage Flash cookies, please click here.

 WHO DO WE SHARE YOUR INFORMATION WITH?